szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - +2 Main Hand THAC0 (single-classed thieves only)

 These bonuses are limited to single-classed thieves because they need them more, I want to promote specialization, and for balance, since multiclassed thieves have other means of increasing their THAC0 and general damage.

+This will patch Thalantyr's Item Upgrade mod so the version is in line with my changes.
+Mainly, I rebalance the paralyzing effect, giving Assassins a slight edge if they are the wielder, and I add a +5% critical hit chance bonus.
+There's a configuration option that can make the BG2 version of this sword become the upgraded version of Thalantyr's Item Upgrade mod, for continuity's sake, if so desired.

 ### Make Cutthroat unique in function (1598) (BG2EE EET)